Captivating Things to Do in Pagosa Springs

 The 24 pools vary in both size and temperature.
 In some of the larger pools, you can easily mingle with friends or make new friends.
 We found the pools near 100 degrees to be the most comfortable.
 For those who really like it hot, see how long you last in the 110-degree pool, appropriately named the “Lobster Pot.”

 While the hot springs are relaxing, I’ll admit that finding a calm spot can be a bit difficult in the main soaking area.
-Honestly, though, the “problem” wasn’t loud children, there were just a good number of people.
+Honestly, though, the “problem” wasn’t loud children, there were just a lot of people.
 And that was in the middle of the week near the end of September.
 If you’re truly looking to relax, I’d suggest paying for the adults-only area or visiting early or late in the day.

 Bonnie looking out from one of the pools on the San Juan River.